Parents want to revamp children’s playground

 A GROUP of parents have made it their mission to raise enough money to give their children's school in Litherland a revamp.

 A group of seven mums and dads decided to relaunch a Parent Teacher Association (PTA) at Hatton Hill Primary School in the hope of getting enough funds to carry out a refurbishment of the playground.

-To help get the new group off to a positive start, they held a Summer Fair on Friday, July 14 when pupils and parents were invited to take part in fun games and activities.
+To help get the new group off to a positive start, they held a Summer Fair recently when pupils and parents were invited to take part in fun games and activities.

 Chair of the PTA, Kelly Johnston, said: “We want to bring some fun parent-led events, such as fairs, back into the school life.
 We understand that with the current budget cuts our school needs all the support we can give.